nuevephp/formz/README.md

+# This repository is no longer maintained, please use https://github.com/Adido/formz repo for up to date fixes and PRs.
+This is now the new home of Formz, thanks to the guys over at Adido for taking over.

 ## Formz

 formz is a Form building extra that allows you to get forms up and running on your website.